 About the Author:

-Maria Russo is a photographer, writer and editor whose work has been featured by Architectural Digest, People Magazine, Forbes, National Geographic, BBC America, The Huffington Post, Business Insider, AFAR, LensCulture, Sony Alpha, and VII Photo Agency among others.
-She has traveled to over 35 countries exploring vibrant cultures, chaotic streets, castaway islands, remote jungles and bushveld, and our human impact on the environment.
+Maria Russo is a photographer, writer and editor whose work has been featured by Architectural Digest, People Magazine, Forbes, National Geographic, BBC America, The Huffington Post, Inc., LensCulture, Sony Alpha, and VII Photo Agency among others.
+She has traveled the world over exploring vibrant cultures, chaotic streets, castaway islands, remote jungles and bushveld, and our human impact on the environment.
 In 2014, Russo began documenting the lives of women farmers in Rwanda.
 Her photography examined how poverty and food insecurity are deeply tied to the climate and health crises.
-Russo spent the next seven years exploring women-led tree based agriculture and permagardening climate resilience projects.
+Russo spent the next nine years exploring women-led tree based agriculture and permagardening climate resilience projects.
 She works in Consultative Status with the United Nations through her organization Humanity Unified Int’l.
 Russo continues to focus on these issues and why women are more vulnerable than men to the impacts of climate change.
 She is currently a Nat Geo Your Shot contributor.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.